-Writing a book – or, rather, writing a story that deserves to be turned into a book – is a tough business.
-Anyone with the germ of an idea needs to translate that into something serious.
-I don’t mean that humour can’t exist inside a novel, but the concept of writing something must be treated with respect.
+Writing a book is a tough business.
+The germ of an idea needs to translate that into something serious.
+I don’t mean that humour can’t exist inside a novel, but the concept of writing must be treated with respect.

-I’ve been fortunate to be blessed and cursed with a fertile imagination; it’s something that I’ve cultivated over the course of my lifetime, and I find myself conjuring up stories from some odd recess of my mind where I hadn’t realised anything actually lurked except recipes and a desire to see morons locked away in a darkened room somewhere and never heard from again.
+I’ve been both blessed and cursed with a fertile imagination; I find myself conjuring up stories from some odd recess of my mind where I hadn’t realised anything actually lurked except recipes and a desire to see people who talk loudly on trains locked away in a darkened room somewhere and never heard from again.

 I’ve been asked on a number of different occasions if I’d ever write a third book in that series, and the answer has always been the same; “No.” I don’t have been desire to continue writing those characters; not because I don’t like them anymore, but because there’s nothing more I can legitimately write anymore about them that will be interesting.
 Their stories are “places in times”; unique and individual for the plots and experiences they had, but not particularly able to be placed into other settings without a crowbar and a lot of convoluted plot lines that undoubtedly won’t make sense.